 Diana hopes that this application can also be used to monitor viruses and other diseases that spread easily because the spread of Covid-19 or other diseases such as dengue fever can be monitored quickly, thereby contributing to handling and managing it.
 “We (the ITS team) will continue to maintain this application until December, but we greatly hope that Covid-19 will be over by then,” she concluded. (mad/ory/ITS Public Relations)

-ITS Campus, ITS News – As one of the best universities in Indonesia, the Institut Teknologi Sepuluh November (ITS)
+ITS Campus, ITS News – The contingent team from the Institut Teknologi Sepuluh November (ITS) in the field of

 ITS Campus, ITS News – The Merdeka Belajar Kampus Merdeka (MBKM) program of the Ministry of Education, Culture, Research,

 ITS Campus, ITS News – After conducting online discussions last July, the Danish Embassy in Indonesia continues their collaboration

 ITS Campus, ITS News – Water that has been used for ablution for the Muslim community, can still be used